mari-37/food-ordering/readme.md

          //And any time any dependency value changes }, [prop, state]);

+# async can't be used in useEffect
+-You can't use async/await directly inside the useEffect callback.
+-async function returns promise and the useEffect doesn't expect callback function to return promise.
+It should return nothing or a function.
+-we can use inside useEffect

 # corcs
         -CORS defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.

         -CORS allows resource requests from different origins, bypassing the Same Origin Policy.

 # * whenever state variable changes react will rerender the component

 # two types to load web
     - loads => api => render